PeterHero/markdown-guide/markdown-guide.md

 I find this tool to be very useful and unique because it "does not support many things in the modern web".
 For my usecase this is a plus because that makes the tool lightweight and fulfill the purpose I have for it.

-HTMLDOC can directly convert markdown to pdf but the conversion is correct.
+HTMLDOC can directly convert markdown to pdf but it does not correctly convert emphasis such as **this**.
 But md -> html -> pdf works very well.

 My usage:
 ```